CxELabs/M365HOL/instructions.md

 !IMAGE[IP](\Media\IPCAS.JPG)

 ===
-## Labs
+## Information Protection Lab

+File policies are a great tool for finding threats to your information protection policies, for instance finding places where users stored sensitive information, credit card numbers and third-party ICAP files in your cloud.
+With Cloud App Security, not only can you detect these unwanted files stored in your cloud that leave you vulnerable, but you can take im/mediate action to stop them in their tracks and lock down the files that pose a threat.
+Using Admin quarantine, you can protect your files in the cloud and remediate problems, as well as prevent future leaks from occurring.

 * [Apply AIP classification to SSN documents:](#apply-aip-classification-to-ssn-documents)
 * [Quarantine sensitive PDF for review:](#quarantine-sensitive-pdf-for-review)
 * [Test our policies:](#test-our-policies)

-File policies are a great tool for finding threats to your information protection policies, for instance finding places where users stored sensitive information, credit card numbers and third-party ICAP files in your cloud.
-With Cloud App Security, not only can you detect these unwanted files stored in your cloud that leave you vulnerable, but you can take im/mediate action to stop them in their tracks and lock down the files that pose a threat.
-Using Admin quarantine, you can protect your files in the cloud and remediate problems, as well as prevent future leaks from occurring.

 ## Apply AIP classification to SSN documents
 [:arrow_up: Top](#information-protection)